Training and pruning

 Eucs only really heal when the sap is rising - hence the early pruning dates.
 Treat all pruning wounds with a pruning paint - such as that made by Growing Success.
 Try and avoid pruning after July and until the following March.

-Feed with Eucalyptus Smart Fertiliser in mid April and again during August - this is important if you keep pruning so the tree does not become exhausted.
+Feed a 'worked' tree or bush with Eucalyptus Smart Fertiliser in mid April and again during June and August/September time - this is important if you keep pruning so the tree does not become exhausted.

 Then leave tree alone until March 18th next year.

 The difference between the practices of Coppicing and Pollarding

 In a nutshell, coppicing is the horticultural practice of pruning to ground level.
 Pollarding is where the shrub or tree is pruned back to a structure of a certain height above ground level to control its growth or height.

 Coppicing is an old horticultural technique whereby a tree or shrub is pruned down to or near ground level.
 This stimulates the buds around the root collar and lower part of the trunk or stem into frenetic growth; many new shoots are produced.
 This method is used to :

 1. rejuvenate old shrubs that have become leggy or lack vigour

 2. renovate an old hedge that is used to being hard pruned such as Beech, Hornbeam or Yew